-Taha Siddiqui who runs the DISSIDENT club bar in the evenings, is an award-winning Pakistani journalist living in exile in Paris since February 2018.
+Taha Siddiqui who runs the DISSIDENT club, is an award-winning Pakistani journalist living in exile in Paris since February 2018.
 He moved to France with his family after surviving a kidnapping and possible assassination attempt on his life, for his journalistic work.
 He was being threatened by Pakistan Army for several years preceding to the attack on January 2018.
-In Pakistan, Taha worked for the New York Times, the Guardian, France24, Arte, the Christian Science Monitor, Al Jazeera and many other international and local media organizations.
+In Pakistan, Mr. Siddiqui worked for the New York Times, the Guardian, France24, Arte, the Christian Science Monitor, Al Jazeera and many other international and local media organizations.
 He received the prestigious Prix Albert Londres (aka the French Pulitzer) in 2014 for a documentary on the issue of polio virus in Pakistan and Afghanistan.